-SMS is an evolution of the current internal quality assurance system.
+SMS is an evolution of the internal quality assurance system.
 It combines components of that system creating a framework with leadership commitment, organizational structure and accountability, hazard identification and risk management, safety performance indicators, accident/incident investigations and remedial actions, and safety education, in a continuous safety cycle.

-SMS rules will:
+SMS provisions will:

-be outcome-based and non-prescriptive in how those outcomes are to be achieved, setting out at the organizational level the components and elements to be contained in the SMS;

-build on existing internal quality assurance system requirements, providing a framework for various elements of an SMS to be integrated.
+require organisations to establish, implement and maintain an SMS appropriate to the size and complexity of the airport. be consistent with the CAR 84, ANO -14 VOL-I, ANO-19 and Safety Management Mar nual (Doc.
+9859); be outcome-based and non-prescriptive in how those outcomes are to be achieved, setti ing out at the organizational level the components and elements to be c ontained in the SMS; build on existing internal quality assurance system requirements, providing a framework for v various elements of an SMS to be integrated.

-2. Definitions
+2. Definitions: